'Vote and get home,' anxious voters say on Election Day

 A nation already uncertain about its future amid a worsening pandemic, an economic sucker punch and series of police killings that forced a national reckoning on racism is now contemplating the added threat of possible clashes in the wake of Election Day.

 Caravans of Trump supporters clogged traffic around the New York metropolitan area this weekend.
 In Texas, cars and pickup trucks festooned with Trump flags swarmed a Biden campaign bus, sometimes boxing it in.
-Trump criticized the F.B.I. for investigating the incident, calling the drivers “patriots.”
+Trump criticized the FBI for investigating the incident, calling the drivers “patriots.”
 Weeks ago, a group of men were arrested for allegedly plotting to kidnap the Democratic governor of Michigan.
 Gun sales are through the roof.
-Last week, Walmart announced it removed ammunition and firearms from displays, citing “civil unrest.”
-Trump has refused to promise a peaceful transfer of power.
-He told a far-right group to “stand back and stand by.”
+Some businesses boarded up their buildings.

 About 7 in 10 voters say they are anxious about the election, according to an AP-NORC poll last month.
 Only a third are excited.
 Biden supporters were more likely than Trump voters to be nervous — 72% to 61%.